Ljaimess/Ljaimess.github.io/README.md

 I started out with a header and a overview div, oddly enough the header and overview div are flipped.
 Changing the class names makes the two div's act differently.

+Scratch that now i'm with react to test my skills.